-At least once following the awarding of grades in November or February the subject teachers are to provide students with a chance to discuss their academic performances.
-The aim of this discussion is to make the student understand why the particular grade was awarded and how they can improve.
-These discussions contribute to the school's Access and Inclusion Policy by strengthening the students' motivation in the subjects and enabling the school's student counsellors to identify any necessary help for specific educational needs.
+At least once following the awarding of grades in November or March/April the subject teachers are to invite the students to a meeting to discuss their academic performances.
+The aim of this meeting is to make the student understand why the particular grade was awarded and how they can improve.
+These meetings contribute to the school's Access and Inclusion Policy by strengthening the students' motivation in the subjects and also enabling the school's student counsellors to identify any necessary help for specific educational needs.

-In December of the pre-IB year, parents and students are invited to attend a parent-teacher meeting.
+In January of the pre-IB year, parents and students are invited to attend the annual parent-teacher meetings.
 Here, parents can discuss the academic performance of the student with the teachers, who begin the meeting by presenting their view on the student's development and achievement.